 - Extreme muscle strain, especially in someone who is an untrained athlete.
 This can happen in elite athletes too, however.
 And it can be more dangerous if there is more muscle mass to break down.

 - A crush injury such as from an auto accident, fall, or building collapse

-- Long-lasting muscle compression such as that caused by lying unconscious on a hard surface during illness or while under the influence of alcohol or medication
+- Long-lasting muscle compression such as that caused by prolonged immobilization after a fall or lying unconscious on a hard surface during illness or while under the influence of alcohol or medication

-- The use of drugs such as corticosteroids or statins, especially when given in high doses
+- The use of medications such as antipsychotics or statins, especially when given in high doses

-A previous history of rhabdomyolysis also increases the risk of having rhabodomyolysis once again.
+A previous history of rhabdomyolysis also increases the risk of having rhabdomyolysis once again.

 Rhabdomyolysis Signs and Symptoms

 Signs and symptoms of rhabdomyolysis may be hard to pinpoint.
 This is largely true because the course of rhabdomyolysis varies, depending on its cause.
 And, symptoms may occur in one area of the body or affect the whole body.
 Also, complications may occur in early and later stages.

 The following are common signs and symptoms of rhabdomyolysis: